Surgical cancellation intelligence and revenue integrityConfidentialSurgical OperationsRevenue IntegrityPrior Authorization Management

 Payer contract reconciliation

-Once the contracts were structured, the reconciliation query was straightforward: for each paid claim, compare the contracted allowed amount against the actual payment received.
+Once the contracts were structured, the reconciliation compared the contracted allowed amount against the actual payment received for each paid claim.

 The underpayment gap across active payer contracts, when surfaced, exceeded $2M in recoverable revenue.
 The organization had no visibility into this gap before the reconciliation was run.
 Several underpayments had been accumulating for years.